ytmknd/PSNanoDHCPServ/README.md

 *This script doesn't work yet.*

-This server is a very tiny and uncommonly DHCP server as a "Rescue Tool".
+PSNanoDHCPServ is a very tiny and uncommonly DHCP server as a "Rescue Tool".

 ## Description